 If you choose to make the tea from fresh petals, you will need to do the following:

 - Take one fully-bloomed hibiscus flower and separate the petals and rinse them clean.

 - Boil the water, and then put the fresh petals or about 1 to 2 teaspoons of dried hibiscus in the water, and let it steep for 15 to 20 minutes.
 If you want it stronger, put more fresh or dried petals.
-You can prepare a separate hibiscus drink like this, or you can steep the hibiscus petals directly with your tea.

 There is a wonderful YouTube video on this if you rather see how it is done:

 You can also find pre-made tea bags containing hibiscus, which some may prefer as this is often easier.

 You can experiment with different amounts of hibiscus and find out how strong you want it.
 Hibiscus is tart; similar to cranberry, so you might want to start with the lowest dose possible and then increase as desired.
 You can add honey for sweetness, or add more flavoring agents like ginger and lemon to modify the taste and suit your preferences.